Gallery-of-Kaeon/Kaeon-FUSION/README.md

 publish your own resources for Kaeon FUSION, develop successor products to Kaeon FUSION, etc.
-So if you think you can Kaeon FUSION better than we Kaeon FUSION, you've got our blessings.
+So if you think you can do our job better than we can, you've got our blessings.
 However,
 we have a very specific vision for what we want Kaeon FUSION to be.